Arkaraj/Flutter_Demo/README.md

 ## AIM

-To make meme app, where user can search for memes
+To make meme gifs app, where user can search for memes

 - work with some sort of meme api